Bhima Bai Holkar

-Bhima Bai Holkar (17 September 1795 – 28 November 1858), was a daughter of Yashwant Rao Holkar, Maharaja of Indore.
-She was the grand-daughter of queen Ahilya Bai Holkar and the elder sister of Malhar Rao Holkar III.
+Bhima Bai Holkar (17 September 1795 – 28 November 1858) was a daughter of Yashwant Rao Holkar, Maharaja of Indore.
+She was the granddaughter of queen Ahilya Bai Holkar and the elder sister of Malhar Rao Holkar III.

-In 1817, Bhima Bai Holkar fought bravely against the British colonel Malcolm and defeated him in guerilla warfare.
+In 1817, Bhima Bai Holkar fought bravely against the British general John Malcolm and defeated him in guerilla warfare.
 At the Battle of Mahidpur, she led a brigade of 2,500 cavalry, sword and lance in hand, against the British at Mahidpur.
 It is believed that her act of taking on the East India Company as a soldier inspired Rani Lakshmibai of Jhansi during the Indian Rebellion of 1857.

-She died at Indore, 28 November 1858.
+She died at Indore on 28 November 1858.

 Early life

 Bhima prematurely lost her husband and began living the secluded life of a widow.
 Soon she lost her father too.
-When she came to know that the British were planning to annex the state of Indore, she lamented that her motherland “which had been made prosperous by the blood and sweat of illustrious ancestors like Ahilya Bai Holkar and my father must be saved from the clutches of the foreigners.”
+When she came to know that the British were planning to annex the state of Indore, she lamented that her motherland "which had been made prosperous by the blood and sweat of illustrious ancestors like Ahilya Bai Holkar and my father must be saved from the clutches of the foreigners."
 She put away the veil of a widow and vowed to fight the British.